-Based on these three rules, we can define five conditions for being aware of the environment and two conditions for being aware of itself.
-For property P (e.g. an event which triggers an ATC task), we define following conditions related to awareness of said property by the system [46]:
+Based on these three rules, five conditions for being aware of the environment and two conditions for being aware of itself can be defined.
+For a property P (e.g. an event which triggers an ATC task), following conditions are related to awareness of said property by the system [46]:

-- I. The system makes physical measurements or observations based on received measurement that are used to derive the values of P by means of a meaningful semantic interpretation. - II.
+I. The system makes physical measurements or observations based on received measurement that are used to derive the values of P by means of a meaningful semantic interpretation.

+- II.
 The semantic interpretation is robust. - III.
 There is a meaningful semantic attribution. - IV.
 The system is able to appropriately react to its perception of P. - V. The record of the evolution of the property over time is kept, especially of the varying deviations over time [46].

-As mentioned previously, we also define two conditions for being aware of itself.
-The first condition (A) is that the system is capable of self-assesment, thus it understands which goals it should achieve, as well as to which degree they are achieved.
+As mentioned previously, two conditions for being aware of itself are defined.
+The first condition (A) is that the system is capable of self-assessment, thus it understands which goals it should achieve, as well as to which degree they are achieved.
 The second defined condition (B) is that the system can evaluate how well the goals are reached over time and when its performance is improving or degenerating [46].